 Verification of Mathematical Calculations and Sufficiency.
-Causey Public Finance, LLC (the "Verification Agent") has verified the accuracy of the mathematical computations concerning the adequacy of the maturing principal amounts of and interest earned on the Governmental Obligations, to be placed together with other escrow money in the escrow account to pay when due, pursuant to the call for redemption, the principal of and interest on the Refunded Bonds.
+Causey Public Finance, LLC (the "Verification Agent") will verify the accuracy of the mathematical computations concerning the adequacy of the maturing principal amounts of and interest earned on the Governmental Obligations, to be placed together with other escrow money in the escrow account to pay when due, pursuant to the call for redemption, the principal of and interest on the Refunded Bonds.
+The Verification Agent will also verify the adequacy of the money to be transferred to the Escrow Agent or to be applied to pay principal of and interest on the Refunding Candidates upon redemption as described above.